Getting Started

 You can download and run your DocPrep ETL pipeline in a Jupyer notebook by clicking the “Download notebook.”

 Set the secrets required to run the notebook.
-In the second notebook cell, you will see the secrets required by the pipline, such as an API key for Aryn Cloud for DocParse and API key for OpenAI if you selected it for vector embeddings.
+In the second notebook cell, you will see the secrets required by the pipeline, such as an API key for Aryn Cloud for DocParse and API key for OpenAI if you selected it for vector embeddings.
 Either configure these as environmental variables and restart your Jupyter notebook kernel, or add them in your notebook.

 The final cell in the notebook runs a query to confirm that your data was loaded.